SlowsieNT/Genshin-Impact/retrier2-features.md

 - Mini Waypoint Tutorial is 'skipped' by LClick
 - When at first statue of the Seven, spams Escape key to exit map
 - After red bow girl splash screen, 'skip' by LClick then swap to red girl by pressing 2
-  - May not work at times, seems to work during every update of the script
+  - May not work at times
 - At Monstadt entrance, tutorial for navigation will be 'skipped' by macro
 - Fend off Dragon DOES NOT NEED user interaction; for now
   - Requires: Medium graphics setting or above